History & Policy has two main online publication strands:

 We accept proposals for new contributions in these categories at any time from historians of all periods and themes, based in the UK or abroad.
 We also approach historians directly for contributions.
 We are not prescriptive about what themes are addressed: we only ask for clear policy relevance and high-quality history.

-You do not have to be based in a higher education institution or to have completed a PhD in order to contribute to H&P, but your paper must be based on peer-reviewed or published historical research.
+You do not necessarily have to be based in a higher education institution or to have completed a PhD in order to contribute to H&P, but we would look for a track record in peer-reviewed or published historical research.
 We also occasionally accept submissions based on successfully examined postgraduate dissertations.

 Please look carefully at the style and format of current History & Policy papers when preparing your own piece for consideration.
 Our papers tend to share these key characteristics: